IntrepidPursuits/roundedbutton-android/README.md

 Details
 =======
 A simple button widget with a rectanglular background where both ends are cornered like a semi circle.
 Both the fill color and the stroke color/width can be customized.
-The widget also automatically darkens the fill color when touched and uses a different color for disabled state.
+The widget also automatically darkens the fill color when touched (default behavior, can be set to a specific color too) and uses a different color for disabled state.
 <br/>
 <img src="screenshot.png" />

 Usage
 =====
 Simply include `io.intrepid.roundedbutton.RoundedButton` in the layout xml and treat it like any other TextView/Button.
-The fill color, stroke color, stroke width, and disabled color can also be customized:
+The fill color, stroke color, stroke width, pressed color, and disabled color can also be customized:
 ```
 <io.intrepid.roundedbutton.RoundedButton
     android:layout_width="200dp"